 North East England and World War Two 1939 to 1949

-Like the Great War of 1914-18, the Second World War caused a huge loss of life among the men of the region who were fighting abroad, and it also placed a great demand on the manufacturing industries back home.
-Many lives were lost in the North East, where the great industrial centres of the Tyne, Tees and Wear were a constant victim of the bombing raids of German aircraft.
+Like the Great War of 1914-18, the Second World War caused a huge loss of life for the men of the region fighting in foreign lands and also placed a great demand on the manufacturing industries back home.
+Many lives were lost in the North East, where the great industrial centres of the Tyne, Tees and Wear were a constant target for the bombing raids of German aircraft.
 Even non-industrial cities like York were in danger and were targeted specifically because of their rich heritage in the so-called ‘Baedeker raids’ aimed at demoralising the British nation by the destruction of its history.

 1939 – DLI moves to Brancepeth

 The Durham Light Infantry headquarters is relocated to Brancepeth after many years located outside the county at Fenham Barracks in Newcastle which they had shared with the Northumberland Fusiliers.

 The Priestman Library, funded by industrialist, Sir John Priestman, opens in Sunderland as part of Sunderland Technical College.
 It is situated in Green Terrace, opposite the college’s Galen Building.

 Prime Minister Neville Chamberlain announces that the nation is at war with Germany.
 Preparations are already well under way.
 On September 1st and 2nd, thousands of children were evacuated from the Newcastle area to rural parts of Northumberland, Cumberland and Yorkshire, although many will return before the end of October.

 Sep-Oct 1939 – Northern troops in BEF